AvPKing/AvPCharacters/README.md

 # AvPCharacters
 ## Dependencies
-You need python to run this application.
+You need Python to run this application.
+You can get it from the Microsoft Store (Windows 11), or from the official website (https://www.python.org/downloads/).

 ## How to download
 In case you do not use git, click on the green button \"Code\" at the top, and download the ZIP.
 Extract the conents in your directory of choice.